kirancoder/kirancoder.github.io/notes/Indirect_non_linear_constrains.md

 ## Constraint derivative condition

-To stay on the constraint surface:
+To remain on the constraint manifold:

 $$
 \frac{d}{dt}g(x,u) = 0